Are you interested in breeding ball pythons?

 Ball pythons come in a variety of colors and patterns.

-These snakes are some of the most popular species of pet snakes in the United States, largely due to their easygoing attitude and docile nature.
+These snakes are some of the most popular pet snakes in the United States, largely due to their easygoing attitude and docile nature.

 One of the most popular morphs of the ball python is the piebald ball python.

-Breeders and herpetologists create them by matching two ball pythons who carry the recessive piebald gene.
+Breeders and herpetologists create them by matching two ball pythons that carry the recessive piebald gene.

-Piebald is a recessive trait two ball pythons can carry without even looking like a piebald.
+Piebald is a recessive trait two ball pythons can carry without looking like a piebald.

-You must have two recessive genes for a recessive trait to manifest in the offspring, as opposed to dominant genes.
+You must have two recessive genes for a recessive trait to manifest in the offspring instead of dominant genes.

-With a dominant gene, they are stronger than the recessive ones, and when paired with a recessive gene, the dominant one will always win out.
+They are stronger than the recessive ones with a dominant gene, and when paired with a recessive gene, the dominant one will always win out.